kezenator/adventofcode/README.md

     and it took 35 minutes.
 Just converting a character to an integer took my 5 minutes to find.
     Anyway - done.
+3. Such an easy problem.
+I could not work out how to use Rust itertools "chunks" for part two to split into groups of 3.
+Lost a good 15 minutes here.
+    Eventually gave up and wrote an iterative loop.